maxim25munin/NLP-Group-7-Topic-1/README.md

 Topic 1: Language Identification &mdash; Milestone 1 focuses on preparing core text datasets.
 This repository currently contains a script that produces multilingual CoNLL-U formatted samples of Wikipedia articles to prototype the preprocessing pipeline used in downstream experiments.
+The script downloads raw dumps from Hugging Face, applies light MediaWiki-aware cleaning, and creates token-level placeholder annotations so every CoNLL-U column is populated for experimentation.

 ## Repository layout

 * `scripts/prepare_multilingual_conllu` &mdash; downloads, cleans, tokenises, and exports Wikipedia articles as CoNLL-U sentences for a range of languages.
+The export step fabricates lemmas, UPOS/XPOS tags, morphological features, dependency heads, and `TokenId`/`Lang` metadata using deterministic heuristics so that downstream tools expecting fully populated CoNLL-U rows continue to work.
 * `data/<language>/<language>_wikipedia.conllu` &mdash; default output locations of the processed sentences for each supported language (see table below).
 * `docs/data_preparation.md` &mdash; additional notes on dataset construction and